 Self-teaching is a great way to procrastinate, and it doesn’t have to cost you a penny.
 What set of skills have you been meaning to brush up on or introduce to your arsenal.
 The internet is awash with useful information or you can look for some educational books that can help you broaden your knowledge.

 5. Expand your network

 They say networking is the key to career success so get out there and go along to any relevant events you can find.
 Face-to-face schmoozing not your thing?
-Hop on LinkedIn and update your profile, join groups, follow influencers or companies and search for new connections.
+Hop on LinkedIn and brush up your profile, join groups, follow influencers or companies and search for new connections.